softwaresaved/build_and_test_examples/jenkins/Fortran.md

 * Click Build Now.
 * When the job completes, click on the job's link in the Build History table.
 * Now on the build results page for that job, there is a Test Result which should also say (no failures).
 * Click on the Test Result link and you can browse the test results.
-These are hierarchically organised by FORTRAN source file and function/sub-routine name.
+These are hierarchically organised by Fortran source file and function/sub-routine name.
 * If you like, edit your code or tests so a test fails e.g. edit `src/fibonacci.f90` to always return `1`.
 * Now click Back to Project.
 * Click Build Now.